 Legislation requires the University to notify SafeWork SA and the Office of the Technical Regulator (for South Australian sites), NT WorkSafe (for NT sites) and WorkSafe Victoria (for Victorian sites), of any accident or incident that involves an electric shock as well as any incident involving electricity that might have caused injury.

 See Notifiable Accidents and Incidents for more information.

 Notification must be within 24 hours.

-Hence, any injury or incident involving electricity in the University must be reported to the Manager, WHS as soon as possible after the event.
+Hence, any injury or incident involving electricity in the University must be reported to the Associate Director, WHS as soon as possible after the event.
 In addition, as soon as practicable, the Accident/Incident must be reported on FlinSafe as soon as possible.

-On receipt of a report the Manager, WHS will investigate immediately and, if appropriate, contact SafeWork SA, or the relevant interstate authority, which may decide to undertake further investigation.
+On receipt of a report the Associate Director, WHS will investigate immediately and, if appropriate, contact SafeWork SA, or the relevant interstate authority, which may decide to undertake further investigation.